Golan Heights Law: Legislative history

-Begin subsequently presented the bill to the Knesset in the afternoon of 14 December.
+Less than two hours later, the Israeli government presented the bill to the Knesset.
 In his speech to the Knesset, Begin claimed that there was a "nearly universal national consensus" in Israel on the question of the Golan Heights, pledging that "Israel will not descend from the Golan Heights and will not remove a single settlement."
-Begin further justified the bill by saying that Israel could not "wait for an unlimited period of time for a sign from the Syrians that they are prepared to talk with us about peace," and that the bill was necessary for historical, security, and "moral-political" purposes.
-Begin further stated that "no one will push us back to the borders of June 4, 1967 — those borders of bloodshed, provocation and aggression."
+Begin further justified the bill by saying that Israel could not "wait for an unlimited period of time for a sign from the Syrians that they are prepared to talk with us about peace", and that the bill was necessary for historical, security, and "moral-political" purposes.
+Begin further stated that "no one will push us back to the borders of June 4, 1967—those borders of bloodshed, provocation and aggression."

 All three readings of the legislation were carried out on the same day, an unusually fast-paced legislative process.
 The attempt to rush the bill through the Knesset proved immediately controversial, with the Israeli Labor Party announcing that it intended to boycott the votes.

-However, the bill was ultimately passed in the Knesset on 14 December with a majority of 63 in favour to 21 against.
+However, the bill was ultimately passed in the Knesset by the end of the day, with a majority of 63 in favour to 21 against.
 Left-wing party Hadash and liberal party Shinui voted against.
 Some Israeli Labor Party MKs ultimately participated in the vote, with 7 voting against the bill and 10 voting in favour.

 Following the vote, Israeli Chief of the General Staff Rafael Eitan cut short a visit to Egypt, and ordered soldiers in northern Israel and the Golan Heights to high alert.

 Reactions

-In the Golan Heights
+In Syria

+The Syrian government declared that the law was an "act of war."

 The law led to widespread protests by the Druze community in the Golan heights.
 On 17 December, the Druze community in the Heights launched a three-day general strike in protest against the law.
-The leaders of the Druze community wrote a letter to Israeli Prime Minister Menachem Begin that they were "first of all Syrian Arabs," warning that they "do not intend to act against the state's security, but we will resist if you force us to be Israeli citizens."
+The leaders of the Druze community wrote a letter to Israeli Prime Minister Menachem Begin that they were "first of all Syrian Arabs", warning that they "do not intend to act against the state's security, but we will resist if you force us to be Israeli citizens."
 In early 1982, the 1982 Golan Heights Druze general strike was held, lasting for five months and resulting in an Israeli blockade of Druze towns in the Heights.

 Israeli settlers in the Heights celebrated the law.